emreac/SillyRaceClone/README.md

   • The player is able to paint a wall at the end of the game and can track painting progress with progress bar <br>
   • 2 Cinemachine virtual cameras allow to get smooth camera transition between platform and painting area.   <br>
   • There are 10 trained ml agents <br>
-        There were trained with both reinforcement and imitation learning <br>
+        There were trained with both reinforcement and imitation learning <br></p>